tdebuche/HGCAL_TPG_pTT/README.md

 # HGCAL_TPG_pTT

-This recovery allows one to produce the mappings used in the pTT part of the Stage 1.
+This recovery allows one to produce the mappings used in the pTT part of the Stage 1 :
+- Energy mapping for the pTT building
+- Stage 1 input mapping (pTT part)
+- pTT mapping into the Stage 1/Stage 2 optical links

 This recovery is splitted in few parts :
 - Geometry : build the bins of each layer and make some plots